 Causes and Symptoms of Cervical Disc Damage

-The neck includes seven small bones (vertebra).
+The neck includes seven small bones (vertebrae).
 They are separated by discs, which act as space holders.
-Years of wear and tear can cause breakdown of the discs, reducing the space between vertebra.
+Years of wear and tear can cause the breakdown of the discs, reducing the space between vertebrae.
 This condition is known as cervical disc disease.
 Like a herniated disc, it can cause pressure on the spinal cord or nerve roots.

 The symptoms of cervical disc damage may include:

 - Pain spreading to the shoulder, arm, and/or hand

 When noninvasive treatment is not feasible or simply doesn’t work, medical professionals can restore the neck’s structure surgically.
 Thanks to our advanced technology and techniques, the procedure has an incredibly high success rate and requires minimal downtime.